How to make simple shutters & simple rules to follow

 This is an example of the correct way to have shutters on a pair of windows.
 Each shutter is the same size as one window.

 In the above example, the windows are 24″ wide, and the shutters are 24″ wide.
-Each shutter in this example cover one whole window.
+Each shutter will cover one whole window.

 Sets of 3 windows mulled or grouped together.
 NOPE!
 No shutters!
 UNLESS you do the awning style or “Bahama Shutters” like the pic below.
 Otherwise, forgetaboutit.